 Missing percentiles?
 There may be percentiles that fail to produce values in the table.
-This is because you have not measured for a time long enough to provide the necessary number of samples.
+This is because you have not meas-

 Statistical sampling - which should not be confused with the sampling of the analogue-to-digital conversion - takes place 10 times a second.
 For comparison, the sampling of the analogue-to-digital conversion runs at 48 kHz!